dhis2/dhis2-docs/src/developer/web-api/metadata.md

 For our web api endpoints that deal with metadata, we support partial updates (PATCH) using the JSON Patch [standard](https://tools.ietf.org/html/rfc6902).
 The payload basically outlines a set of operation you want applied to a existing metadata object.
 For examples of JSON patch please see [jsonpatch.com](http://jsonpatch.com/), we support 3 operators: `add`, `remove` and `replace`.

-Below is a few examples relevant to dhis2, please note that any update to a payload should be thought of as a HTTP PUT (i.e. any mutation must result in a valid PUT payload).
+Below is a few examples relevant to dhis2, please note that any update to a payload should be thought of as a HTTP PUT (i.e. any mutation must result in a valid PUT metadata payload).

+The default `importReportMode` for JSON Patch is `ERRORS_NOT_OWNER` which means that if you try and update any property that is not owned by that particular object (for example trying to add a indicator group directly to an indicator) you will get an error.

 As per the JSON Patch specification you must always use the mimetype `application/json-patch+json` when sending patches.

+#### Examples

-#### Update name and value type of data element
+##### Update name and value type of data element

 ```
 PATCH /api/dataElements/{id}